June 17, 2016, Louisville, KY. (Analyzed Sports)

 Reflecting on Muhammad Ali’s Services – One Week Later

-I remember sitting in a sports bar when I received the news Ali had passed away at the age of 74 after his 32 year old battle with Parkinson’s disease.
-Although I knew this day was inevitable, I still felt a since of sadness receiving the fact that this legend had just died.
+I remember sitting at a sports bar when I received the news Ali had passed away at the age of 74 after his 32-year-old battle with Parkinson’s disease.
+Although I knew this day was inevitable, I still felt a sense of sadness receiving the fact that this legend had just died.
 As the different Flat Screen TV’s showed old performances of Ali, I raised my glass for a toast with “The Greatest” as if he were sitting right next to me.
-In my toast was just two simple words “Thank You”.
+In my toast were two simple words “Thank You”.

-Thank You because whenever I traveled this great country and spoke to anyone that never heard of my hometown of Louisville, Ky I appreciated the fact I could use Muhammad Ali and be proud to say he was from my hometown too.
+Thank You because whenever I traveled this great country and spoke to anyone that never heard of my hometown of Louisville, Ky; I appreciated the fact I could use Muhammad Ali and be proud to say he was from my hometown too.
 I appreciated Ali coming to the housing project I grew up in of Cotter Homes when I was a kid sitting in his recreational vehicle meeting with everyone there that day while handing out autographed Holy Quran’s.
-Thank you for standing up for what you believed in, even though it costed you your title, freedom, and millions of dollars in the process.
-Thank You Champ.
+Ali, Thank you for standing up for what you believed in, even though it cost you your title, freedom, and millions of dollars in the process.
+Thank You, Champ.

 “Service to others is the rent you pay for your room here on earth.”
 Muhammad Ali

 Friday the day of the services.
-My cousin and I made plans the night before to meet up before Ali’s Procession left the Funeral home at 9:00 am for the 19 mile route Ali wanted in his wishes.
-As my nephews, son and I rode the city to link up with my cousin and Uncle, we passed Churchill downs home of the Kentucky Derby big screen displaying a picture of Muhammad Ali training on the Churchill downs track in his younger days.
-All of the TARC’s which is the bus public transportation for Louisville had Ali “The Greatest” flashing.
+My cousin and I made plans the night before to meet up before Ali’s Procession left the Funeral home at 9:00 am for the 19-mile route Ali wanted in his wishes.
+As my nephews, son and I rode the city to link up with my cousin and Uncle, we passed Churchill downs home of the Kentucky Derby with a big screen displaying a picture of Muhammad Ali training on the racetrack in his younger days.
+All of the TARC’s which is the public transportation for Louisville had Ali “The Greatest” flashing.
 There was something in the air.
 It was intangible, but it was a special feeling that something magical was imminent on this day.

-Our meeting location to catch the procession ride by end up being 12th and Broadway in front of McDonald’s.
+Our meeting location to catch the procession ended up being 12th and Broadway in front of the McDonald’s.
 We got there around 9:00 am to find my Uncle and Cousin under a small shade tree on the curb of Broadway.
 The scene was vibrant.
 People were lined up on both sides of the street as if the Kentucky Derby Festival Parade was getting ready to take place.
-Only the streets weren’t shut down, cars with Big Rims blasting “The Champ is Here” over and over again cruised up and down the block paying tribute to Ali.
-All the local news media outlets were in this area looking for people to share some Ali stories with them for the 12:00 news.
+To our viewing pleasure, the streets weren’t shut down, cars with Big Rims blasting “The Champ is Here” over and over again cruised up and down the block paying tribute to Ali.
+All the local news media outlets were in this area looking for people to share some Ali stories with them for the news at noon.

-As we waited, not once did we worry about time being a factor.
-The time came and went and it felt like hours were minutes going by.
+As we waited, the time came and went as if hours were minutes going by.
 Helicopters hovered over our heads letting us know that Ali’s procession was in the area and possibly riding down Muhammad Ali the street name after this once in a lifetime legend.
 We waited patiently but the excitement grew the closer the funeral procession got.

 Once everyone on both sides of the streets knew Ali was on Broadway, they got off the sidewalk and next thing I noticed was everyone in the middle of the street.
 When the procession reached me, I can’t really explain the emotion, but it just felt like time stood still as Ali’s Hearst filled with flowers on the windshield rode by.
-You had to be there to fill the presence that was all around, it was amazing.
+You had to be there to fill the presence that was all around.
+It was simply amazing.

 Two things that stuck out as the rest of the procession rode by was the excitement in the actor Will Smith’s face as he stuck his hand out his limo to shake every hand he possibly could and tears of joy coming from Laila Ali’s face the daughter of Muhammad Ali as she seemed proud to see all these people out in support of her father.
 Just Beautiful, moments like those are Priceless.